StreisandEffect/streisand/README.md

 Acknowledgements
 ----------------
+I cannot thank [Trevor Smith](https://github.com/trevorsmith) enough for his massive contributions to the project.
+He suggested the Gateway approach, provided tons of invaluable feedback, made *everything* look better, and developed the HTML template that served as the inspiration to take things to the next level before Streisand's public release.
+I also appreciated the frequent use of his iPhone while testing various clients.

 Huge thanks to [Paul Wouters](https://nohats.ca/) of [The Libreswan Project](https://libreswan.org/) for his generous help troubleshooting the L2TP/IPsec setup.

-A massive round of applause to [Trevor Smith](https://github.com/trevorsmith) for his major contributions to the project.
-He suggested the Gateway approach and developed the HTML template that inspired me to take things to the next level before Streisand's public release.
-I also appreciated the frequent use of his iPhone while testing various clients.

 [Corban Raun](https://github.com/CorbanR) was kind enough to lend me a Windows laptop that let me test and refine the instructions for that plaform, and he was a big supporter of the project from the very beginning.